• Home

 A Brief History

 The program started in 1965 for anyone aged 65 or older.
+It was created as a part of the Social Security Act and signed into law by President Lyndon B. Johnson.
+However, at the time of its creation, only half of the seniors had health insurance coverage.
 Health status, medical history, and income level didn’t matter, as everyone was covered.
-The program saw significant expansion in 1972 in order to cover particular individuals younger than 65 if they had long-term disabilities.
+The program saw significant expansion in 1972 in order to protect particular individuals younger than 65 if they had long-term disabilities.

 Modern Medicare